Katze erholt sich nicht nach Narkose

 If treated promptly, most damage caused by injection needles can be repaired with appropriate medication and proper wound care.
 However, if an infection is left untreated , germs can spread and enter the bloodstream, which can cause organ damage or even blood poisoning .
 To avoid another operation and permanent damage, you should observe the cat after the anesthesia and, if in doubt, seek veterinary help.

-In rare cases, injections can lead to abscesses or irritation of the affected nerves, veins or surrounding tissue , which can expand and worsen during the course of the operation and can also persist after the operation.
-Such damage is often short-lived and resolves on its own.
+In rare cases, injections can lead to abscesses or irritation of the affected nerves, veins or surrounding tissue , which can expand, worsen and persist after the operation.
+Such damage is often temporary and resolves on its own.
 However, there is a risk of persistent pain, paralysis, dying tissue and skin regions or permanent nerve damage with serious consequences such as (partial) blindness.
 To rule out such consequences of anesthesia, you should immediately seek the advice of an expert even in the event of minor abscesses, irritation or failure, or changes in personality or behavior.

 As a rule, breathing problems only arise if an inhalation anesthetic has been administered beforehand.
 While coughing, sputum and even a slight hoarseness are normal in the first few days after anesthesia, difficulty in breathing can indicate that injuries or muscle cramps have occurred when the tube was inserted or removed.
 Whether this is a harmless injury that will heal quickly or whether there is internal bleeding or swelling that requires medication cannot be clearly determined from the symptoms.
 A visit to the doctor is therefore essential to rule out a critical condition.